Factbox: The hunt for the Paris attackers

 In France:

-Jawad Bendaoud, one of eight arrested in St. Denis swoop, who provided lodgings for Abaaoud.
-Jawad told French TV as he was being led away to custody on Nov.
-18 that he was unaware he had helped suspected terrorists.
+Jawad Bendaoud, one of eight arrested in St. Denis swoop, told French TV as he was being led away to custody that he was unaware he had provided lodgings to suspected terrorists.

-Prosecutor Francois Molins said Bendaoud was in contact before and after the attacks with a person using a Belgian phone who was in turn known to have been in phone contact with the attackers.

 The other seven arrested, five of whom are thought to be illegal squatters who had taken refuge in the same building, according to police sources, were released after questioning.